druckmann-lab/math-tools/_lectures/04_probability.md

 type: lecture
 date: 2022-02-03T17:00:00-8:00
 title: Probabilistic thinking
-description: "Concepts in marginal and conditional probability.
-Common probability distribtuions, such as Gaussian, Bernoulli, Poisson, etc. Bayesian probability."
+description: "Probability distributions and where they come about in analyzing data.
+Concepts in marginal and conditional probability.
+Common probability distributions, such as Gaussian, Bernoulli, Poisson, etc. Bayesian probability."
 thumbnail: /static_files/lectures/sample_lecture_img.png

 hide_from_announcments: true